 Indiana law requires refunds to be applied to outstanding billings or to other agency offsets.
 The application of funds doesn't change the fact that you claimed an overpayment for the year on your tax return.
 Even though you didn't actually receive a check, an overpayment transaction took place, and you are subject to the same federal reporting requirements as if you had received a refund check.

 We are required to report refund transactions in the year they actually occur.
-Since your 2012 refund was issued in 2014, we cannot issue a Form 1099G as if the transaction took place in 2012.
-You should contact the Internal Revenue Service, or visit their Web site at www.irs.gov/, to find out whether you should amend your 2013 federal return, or take some other action to correct the reporting error.
+Since your 2012 refund was issued in 2015, we cannot issue a Form 1099G as if the transaction took place in 2013.
+You should contact the Internal Revenue Service, or visit their website at www.irs.gov/, to find out whether you should amend your 2014 federal return, or take some other action to correct the reporting error.

 Under federal law, the department is required to report the actual refund or credit amount.
 We cannot net the amount against other transactions.
 Therefore, your Form 1099G is correct as issued.
-For information on how to report the income and deduct your payment on your 2014 federal return, visit the IRS Web site at www.irs.gov/.
+For information on how to report the income and deduct your payment on your 2015 federal return, visit the IRS website at www.irs.gov/.

-The Form 1099G issued by the Department of Workforce Development is a report of:
+The Form 1099G issued by the Department of Workforce Development is a report of unemployment compensation issued to you.

 For information about this statement, contact the Department of Workforce Development at: